 Not overly sweet, it’s a delectable bread that’s perfect for brunch, an afternoon snack or paired with a salad.

-Though it might be a bit early to plant your garden, this light fresh lemon bread will brighten your day and help with that spring fever!
+This light, fresh lemon bread will brighten your day and help with that spring fever!

 Lemon Pecan Bread